Maldives: Environment

-Environmental issues other than sea level rise include bad waste disposal and beach theft.
-Although the Maldives are kept relatively pristine and little litter can be found on the islands, no good waste disposal sites exist.
-Most trash from Malé and other resorts in the Maldives is simply dumped at the Thilafushi landfill.
+Environmental issues other than sea level rise include bad waste disposal and sand theft.
+Although Maldives are kept relatively pristine and little litter can be found on the islands, most waste disposal sites are often substandard.
+The bulk of the waste from Malé and nearby resorts in Maldives is disposed of at Thilafushi, an industrial island on top of a lagoon reclaimed in the early '90s to sort waste management issues which had plagued the capital and surrounding islands.

-31 protected areas are administered by the Ministry of Environment and Energy and Environmental Protection Agency (EPA) of the Maldives.
+31 protected areas are administered by the Ministry of Climate Change, Environment and Energy and the Environmental Protection Agency (EPA) of Maldives.